 The precise stages involved in the mortgage application of a residential property vary according to the circumstances.

 We have set out the key stages of a standard transaction: –

 - Taking your instructions and giving you initial advice.

 - Advising the mortgage offer and its conditions.

 - Giving you advice on all documents and information received.

 - Advising you on joint or shared ownership.

-- Sending final contract to you for signature.
+- Sending final mortgage deed to you for signature.